 The thickness and type of the board you use is not that important.
 I have used a standard shutter ply, not the marine type.
 You don't need to use board this thick either but it is what I had on hand.
 Any board is going to rot, unless of course you use plastic such as PVC instead of a wooden board.

 Its not that important what type of screw you use.
 However as the screw is going to be kept moist for at least a season or more, you don't want it to rust and disintegrate which will make it rather difficult to unscrew.
-So perhaps a stainless steel or brass screw or screws is advisable.
+So perhaps a stainless steel or brass screw is advisable.

 You might be asking if it is necessary to drill drainage holes into the board to allow water to drain away.
 I don't think it's necessary as the water will drain, assisted by gravity around the sides and through the pot drainage holes.
 (Be sure to use drainage mesh over the drainage holes to prevent loss of your growing medium) However if you are using a very thin board and it creates troughs then perhaps drainage holes are not such a bad idea, or the water will simply puddle there.